 The RXAUI core has useful signals that have the MARK_DEBUG attribute applied to them.
 This shows up as debug nets within Vivado.

-For more information on how to use Vivado to debug your design, see Vivado Design Suite User Guide, Programming and Debugging (UG908) [Ref 10].
+See Vivado Design Suite User Guide, Programming and Debugging (UG908) [Ref 9].

 Simulation Debug

 The simulation debug flow for Questa[®] SIM is illustrated in Figure C-1.
 A similar approach can be used with other simulators.